jmwestenberg/jmwestenberg/README.md

 Hi there 👋
 I'm Joe, a PhD Candidate in Economics at IU-Bloomington.
-My research interests are in Political Economy and Industrial Organization.
+My research interests are in Industrial Organization, Political Economy, and Applied Micro in general.
 Other interests: coding and data visualization.

 📫 How to reach me: